skraus-dev/cherryrgb-rs/README.md

 2. Copy the file to the correct location: `cp 99-cherryrgb.rules /etc/udev/rules.d/` (as a privileged user)

 3. Finally, reload the udev rules via `udevadm control --reload` and apply them using `udevadm trigger` or by re-plugging your keyboard.

+### Keyboard events are processed very slow after setting LEDs

+This is a known issue in the keyboard firmware.
+It is mentioned here: <https://bbs.archlinux.org/viewtopic.php?id=267365>

+- **Proper** way to fix it: **Contact Cherry Support**

+- **Workaround**: Comment out the respective line in [`99-cherryrgb.rules`](https://github.com/skraus-dev/cherryrgb-rs/blob/master/udev/99-cherryrgb.rules) and reload/trigger the udev rule.

 ## Disclaimer